Grilled Fingerling Potatoes with Lemon and Fresh Herbs

 These naturally buttery spuds get infused with tons of flavor when grilled in foil.
 It’s a simple technique – great for cooking a whole meal on the grill.

-- 2 Tbsp fresh oregano, leaves (plus extra for garnish)
+fresh oregano2 Tbsp, leaves (plus extra for garnish)

-- 2 tsp fresh thyme, leaves (plus extra for garnish)
+fresh thyme2 tsp, leaves (plus extra for garnish)